HULKs/hulk/docs/workflow/competition.md

     Sometimes parameter changes are still made after this stage.
 -   30 minutes prior: Golden Goal <br>
     A kick-off against an empty field is performed.
 This is the final test before the game.

+## Game Rules

+Every team member should be familiar with the [SPL rules](https://spl.robocup.org/wp-content/uploads/SPL-Rules-master.pdf).

+Generally speaking, one goal of the SPL is to stay as close to the official soccer rules as possible, however, there are some key differences.

+!!! note

+    It's a good idea to read the rules before the competition, even if you are not refereeing yourself.